Einhornhool/100-days-of-code/r1-log.md

 ### R1D14
 Javascript's getting harder now.
 FCC has some coding challenges and again I'm realizing, that even though I understand the basics, practicing it is a whole different thing.

+### R1D15
+Finished the palindrome-challenge on fCC and looking at other solutions and tips I'm learning to read other people's code – which ist pretty hard.
+Also I learned that I'm still pretty stupid and need much more practice.